Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 Total value to the yacht owner donating the yacht now appraised at $20,000,000 is $1,950,000 over 4 years - minus any yacht broker commissions or other fees like appraisal and legal to comply with the IRS regulations - roughly $7,800,000 or about 78% of the real value / asking price pf $10,000,000 and it relieves the owner from the other current operating expenses.

-Nonprofits: Patsies, Facilatators, Or Co-conspirators?
+Nonprofits: Patsies, Facilitators, Or Co-conspirators?

 The potential for yacht charter donation abuse.
 When tax fraud becomes the business model.

-One of the more common practices that promote and facilites potential abuse is that rather than immediately selling the donated yacht - which could reduce the actual amount that the donor could deduct - many participating nonprofits require a three (3) year charter with a lease purchase option as an attempt to circumvent the 3 year reporting requirement of the tax code.
+One of the more common practices that promote and facilities potential abuse is that rather than immediately selling the donated yacht - which could reduce the actual amount that the donor could deduct - many participating nonprofits require a three (3) year charter with a lease purchase option as an attempt to circumvent the 3 year reporting requirement of the tax code.

 They admit it's to "protect the donor".
 Protect the donor - from what?
 Could it be tax fraud?